Intro to Interna'l Procurement

 Utilise the knowledge gained to suggest improvements to existing procurement regimes.

-Develop a clear and thorough understanding of the main principles, rules and workings of international procurement legal frameworks.
+Develop a clear and thorough understanding of the main principles, rules, and workings of international procurement legal frameworks including the rules on procurement processes, sustainable procurement and e-procurement.

 Analyse the rationales and objectives for regulating procurement at international and national levels.